An Eulerian-Lagrangian Formulation of the Compressible Euler Equations with Vacuum: Introduction

 \subsection{Compressible Euler Equations}

 The basic balance laws of continuum physics in local form are the evolution equations of conservation of mass, linear momentum and energy, respectively given by

 In this Eulerian formulation the scalar function $\rho(t,\mathbf{x})$ is the density, $\mathbf{u}(t,\mathbf{x})$ is the velocity vector field, $\mathbf{T}(t,\mathbf{x})$ is the symmetric stress tensor (e.g. non-polar materials), $\mathbf{q}(t,\mathbf{x})$ is the heat flux vector, $\mathbf{b}(t,\mathbf{x})$ is the vector body forces, $e(t,\mathbf{x})$ is the internal energy, $r(t,\mathbf{x})$ is the energy supply and $E$ denotes $e + \frac{|\mathbf{u}|^2}{2}$.
-Here $t \in (0,T)$ for some $T>0$, and $\mathbf{x} \in \R^d$, (or $\mathbb{T}^d$, where $\mathbb{T}^d= \R^d / 2 \pi \Z^d$), that is no boundary conditions are required, $(d= 2,3)$, and $\mathbf{u} \otimes \mathbf{u}= u_i u_j$, $(i,j= 1,2,3)$, where the usual summation convention is used.
+Here $t \in (0,T)$ for some $T>0$, and $\mathbf{x} \in \Omega$, ($\Omega= \R^d$ or $\mathbb{T}^d$, where $\mathbb{T}^d= \R^d / 2 \pi \Z^d$), that is no boundary conditions are required, $(d= 2,3)$, and $\mathbf{u} \otimes \mathbf{u}= u_i u_j$, $(i,j= 1,2,3)$, where the usual summation convention is used.

-We are interested to study the existence of solutions (local in time) to elastic fluids, inviscid (i.e. non-viscous), and non-heat conductive, which heat sources and also external forces are neglected, that is to say
+We are interested in developing an Eulerian-Lagrangian formulation for the compressible Euler equations and applying it to show the existence of regular solutions for elastic fluids, inviscid (i.e. non-viscous), and non-heat conductive, which heat sources and also external forces are neglected, that is to say

 where $p$ is the pressure.
 Then, the system \eqref{GBCL} under assumptions \eqref{INCF} turns into the so called (compressible) Euler equations

 where we have used elementary manipulation (valid for smooth solutions), and the last equation in \eqref{EulerEq} is usually called balance of internal energy.